Home » Technical Analysis

 Conclusion

-The beauty of technical analysis is that it is versatile.
-A trader does not need to have a degree in Economics in order to examine a price chart.
-The market being traded can also be any – Foreign Exchange, Stocks, Crypto, Commodities, etc. The technical principles of trend, trading range, support, resistance and other aspects of technical analysis can be used on any chart.
-Still, employing technical analysis is not an easy approach and if one is to achieve success, he/she will have to study all its aspects, dedicate time to develop a strategy and test it and, last but not least, keep an open mind.
+The beauty of technical analysis is its versatility.
+A trader does not need a degree in Economics to examine a price chart.
+The markets being traded can also vary – Foreign Exchange, Stocks, Crypto, Commodities, etc. The technical principles of trend, trading range, support, resistance, and other aspects of technical analysis can be used on any chart.
+Still, employing technical analysis is not an easy approach and if one is to achieve success, they will have to study all its aspects, dedicate time to develop a strategy and test it and, last but not least, keep an open mind.